danielholmes/coc-base-analyser/README.md

 ## General TODO
  - Some TH9 rules - to get Xtian onboard
+  - Queen Charge into wall breakable compartment shouldnt get to 2 air defs
+  - It should require either a jump spell or 2 wall breaker groups in order to access the queen.

  - TH8 rule for keep guessing - number of possible tesla / gb locations within base (take care for channel bases, maybe non hit 2x2s far enough from drop point count) - see spike
    - maybe as a % of compartmented area